Patnonymous/Patnonymous/README.md

 Hello there, I'm Patrick.
 I'm making small-medium scale personal applications, mainly web app stuff.
-If you want to contact me use patrickw9080@outlook.com, I check my email at least once a day.
+If you want to contact me use patrickw9080@outlook.com.

 <!---
 Patnonymous/Patnonymous is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.